Arrow - Elements Webflow Library - BRIX Templates

 The one thing you can never recover is time.

-Let me illustrate this with an example (here’s an article we’ve written on this exact subject, here’s a video reviewing this as well).
+Let me illustrate this with another example (here’s an article we’ve written on this exact subject)

 Did you know that in order to recover a 10% loss in your investments value you need an 11.1% gain?